gvwilson/thirdbit/src/fiction/makers-return/index.md

 when nothing happened.

 The wall behind her creaked again.
-She glanced over her shoulder just as the concrete cracked.
-A mechanical tentacle extruded itself and began groping around the wall.
+She glanced over her shoulder just as a mechanical tentacle slithered through a crack in the concrete and began groping around the wall.
-It was Patient,
-or at least something with the same arms as it.
+It looked just like the ones on Patient's creepy new body.
-She had to hurry.
+She had to *do* something, but what?

-The keypad on the outer side of the door was just as useless as the one inside.
-*Think,* she told herself,
-trying to be calm the way Sindy seemed to manage.
-Wait—were the doors actually there?
-She slid her hand into the narrow gaps in the wall that they slid into.
-Her fingertips met no resistance.
-Either the doors were too deep for her to reach, or they were missing entirely.
+"Just *open*," she said despairingly.
+As if it had heard her,

-The crack in the wall of the lab opened wider.
+the wall in front of her vanished.
+It didn't swing open or slide aside, it just hadn't ever been there.

-A second tentacle emerged.
+A second tentacle emerged behind her.
-Violet hesitated only a moment before running down the corridor, back the way they had come.
+Violet hesitated only a moment before running back the way they had come.
-All the intersections were gone, and so were the numbered doors.
+The twists and turns and intersections were all gone, but the faster she ran, the more the passageway seemed to stretch out.
+As soon as she realized that she slowed to a walk.
+Sure enough,
+the dimly-lit concrete went back to normal, or at least what passed for normal for a virtual simulation of an underground bunker.

-She reached the stairs up to the farmhouse in what felt like seconds, clambered up them two at a time, and stopped abruptly at the top.
+When she reached the stairs up to the farmhouse she took them two at a time.
-The inside of the farmhouse was as clean as the lab had been, and just as empty except for a square pillar the same height as the lab's double doors.
+The inside of the farmhouse was as clean as the lab had been, but filled with cozy furniture.
-A matching pair of keypads stuck out from opposite sides of it.

-Did both control the double doors in the real world?
-Did neither?
-Or would one let them out and the other trap them?
-As she dithered,
+The patterned rug on the floor looked brand new, and a warm, inviting smell was coming from the stove.
+What there *wasn't* was a door.
+Or windows, she realized—they were gone too.

-she heard the sound of mechanical feet echoing out of the hole in the floor.
+The sound of mechanical feet echoed in the passageway beneath her.
+As if in response,
+a keypad suddenly existed on the kitchen table two strides away.
-*Eeny meeny miney mo,* she thought, and pressed her hand on the nearest keypad.
+*Sure, why not?* she thought a bit giddily, and pressed her hand on it.

 *blink*
-One moment the farmhouse was empty.
-The next,
-a see-through image floated in mid-air.
+The rug and furniture disappeared, to be replaced by a translucent image floating in mid-air.
 It was the ark,
 still lying in the swamp,
-with some of Sindy's 'brid friends still standing guard nearby.
+with some of Sindy's 'brid friends standing guard nearby.
-At least there was no sign of giant tentacles.

-But wait:
-there was a timer counting down near the ark.
+There was no sign of giant tentacles, but a timer was counting down above the scene.
 As she watched,
 Z40 and Z51 marched up to the ark.
-A walkway extended from the ship's side, withdrawing again after the two bots were inside.
+A walkway extended from its side, withdrawing again after the two bots were inside.

 A moment later the entire scene disappeared in a brilliant flash.